stypr/ctf/2014/PHDays_2014/README.md

 ## Snowden Gadget

-By bruteforce of characters to the server, you find out that the that there is "AT" command on the shell.
+By bruteforcing characters to the server, you will find out that the that there is "AT" command on the shell.

-Additionally, the hint was given as "Hayes".
+Not only that, the hint on the given challenge was written as "Hayes".

 By googling the hint, you find out that the challenge is related to the Huawei modem.

 ```